Corporate estimated tax

 Oregon’s estimated tax laws are not the same as federal estimated tax laws.
-You must make quarterly estimated tax payments if you expect to owe tax of $500 or more in tax for the year (ORS 314.505).
+You must make quarterly estimated tax payments if you expect to owe $500 or more in tax for the year (ORS 314.505).

 If you don't make estimated tax payments as required, you may be subject to interest on underpayment of estimated tax (UND).

 Estimated payments can be made using one of these options:

 You must make your Oregon estimated payments by EFT if you’re required to make your federal estimated payments by EFT.
 If this requirement creates a disadvantage for you, you may be eligible for a waiver.
 See ORS 314.518 and OAR 150-314-0310, or call us for more information.

 If you don’t meet the federal requirements for mandatory EFT payments, you can participate on a voluntary basis.

 Estimated tax payments are due quarterly, as follows: